sanket0001/AudioSteganography/README.md

 # AudioSteganography
 This is a repository for Audio Steganography.

+I have used Least Significant Bit Algorithm for audio steganography.

 Src file contains all java files.

 example contains sample audio file and text file and also output.